Doctoral Supervisor Training 2026

 with Ulrike Schneeberg

-Learn about and get familiar with culture-specific dimensions of communication (Erin Meyer) to increase their awareness of cultural dynamics to foster successful and productive relationships with their supervised Doctoral Researchers
+• Learn about and get familiar with culture-specific dimensions of communication (Erin Meyer) to increase your awareness of cultural dynamics to foster successful and productive relationships with your doctoral researchers

-Reflect on and discuss their own, other participants’ and/or exemplary critical incidents in the context of cross-cultural work experience to evaluate the effectiveness of the employed behaviors in these specific situations
+• Reflect on and discuss your own, other participants’ and/or exemplary critical incidents in the context of cross-cultural work experience to evaluate the effectiveness of the employed behaviors in these specific situations

 Module 6 | Mental Health